EndPointCorp/end-point-blog/2019/12/27/from-dev-to-pm.html.md

 Let's also assume that this salesperson did not have that specific vehicle on his lot, but that he also knew of another "lot B" where the exact vehicle was sitting.
 What would you want that salesperson to do?
-Would you want him to just tell you that they could customize a vehicle on their lot to do what you need?
+Would you want him to just tell you that they could customize a vehicle on their lot to do most of what you need?
 Would you want him to refer you to the other dealership?

 Or, would you like him to explain all options that he knew of that might apply to your situation?
+If you chose this last option, score extra points for your potential future as a project manager.

-To further reinforce this, remember, <b>very few clients only need one project managed</b>.
+To further reinforce this, remember, **very few clients only need one project managed**.

 Ok, so we have established that you need to know your client.
 That sounds easy, or does it?
 How do you "know your client"?
-Again, a very far reaching statement, but lets try to simmer it down a bit.
+Again, a very far reaching statement, but lets try to distill it down a bit.
 There are many ways of "knowing" someone.
 We can know their personality, their family, their business, their religion .. politics... ok enough already.
 But believe it or not, all of the aforementioned points will come into play with a long term client.
 But we want to talk about the basics here.
 We will assume we have a first time client, with a first time (to us) project.

-Find out about the clients business.
+Find out about the clients' business.
 How do they make money with this business?
 While you are talking to the client about this, ask questions that get the client to explain and promote their business to you.
 For most, this will be easy... sometimes to the point of having to learn how to politely stop them!
-But you will learn far more about their business, and their personal approach to that business by listening.. than you will by talking.
+But you will learn far more about their business, and their personal approach to that business by *listening*.. than you will by talking.
 Just get them started, and let them roll.
 In the early meetings, ask questions about why and how the client feels their product / service is superior to others.
 Find out who in the company was responsible for various aspects of the product / service.
 Learn who the stakeholders are.
 Try not to ask too many technical questions until the project outline has been defined, and you personally have a good feel for what it is comprised of.

-<b>Clients are not free</b>
+**Clients are not free**

 Clients are a long term (and ongoing) proposition.
 Take care of them and they will return again and again.
 Ignore them and they will respond in kind, and usually very quickly.
 The amount